Regardless of whether it’s your first or your hundredth, an interview is one of the most stressful situations in life.

 Have a Healthy Routine

 It should go without saying that heavy drinking, poor sleep habits, a steady diet of fast food and a lack of exercise aren’t going to help you overcome stress.
 If possible, work out on the morning of the interview.
 Stress generates a fight-or-flight response and a good way to burn off that adrenaline is to get in a solid workout.
 Just be sure you leave enough time to shower and get put together.

 You can ease a lot of interview-related stress by simply being prepared for the day of the interview.
 Have cleaned and pressed interview clothes laid out the night before.
 Assemble all your interview items – such as copies of your resume, a pad of paper and pens – and put them in a portfolio or professional-looking carrying case.

 Part of being prepared for the day-of is knowing your route to the interview location and any factors that might delay your on-time arrival.
 If possible, do a dry run before the day of the interview.

-Find Your Next Job with the Help of NSC Technologies!
+Find Your Next Job with the Help of NSC!

-At NSC Technologies, we connect job seekers to best-fit career opportunities and then thoroughly prepare them to jump on those opportunities.
+At NSC, we connect job seekers to best-fit career opportunities and then thoroughly prepare them to jump on those opportunities.
 If you are currently looking for career support, please contact us today.